belifal/Woo-Instamojo/readme.txt

 4. **Client ID** and **Client Secret** - Client Secret And Client ID can be generated on the [Integrations page](https://www.instamojo.com/integrations/).
 Related support article: [How Do I Get My Client ID And Client Secret?](https://support.instamojo.com/hc/en-us/articles/212214265-How-do-I-get-my-Client-ID-and-Client-Secret-)
 5. **Test Mode** - If enabled you can use our [Sandbox environment](https://support.instamojo.com/hc/en-us/articles/208485675-Test-or-Sandbox-Account) to test payments.
 Note that in this case you should use Client Secret and Client ID from the test account not production.

+== Screenshots ==

+1. Activate WooCommerce and Instamojo Payment Gateway for WooCommerce.
+2. Configure Instamojo Payment Gateway for WooCommerce.
+3. Settings page after configuration.
+4. Checkout screen when using Instamojo Payment Gateway for WooCommerce.

 == Changelog ==

 = 1.0.0 =
 * Initial release.

+== Upgrade Notice ==

+= 1.0.0 =

+The version 1.x is a major change from 0.1.3 and will affect your payments if the migration is not done properly.
+The advantages of the new plugin are:

+* Easier configuration
+* Better error handling
+* No sensitive data in the URL
+* Faster checkouts
+* Test mode

+Please check the detailed migration guide here: [Migrating from version 0.1.3 to 1.0.x](https://github.com/Instamojo/Woo-Instamojo/blob/master/MIGRATION.md)